Master of Science (MS)

 Program Philosophy and Information:

 Mission: The mission of the Dietetics Internship (DI) program at Florida International University’s (FIU) is to prepare competent entry-level registered dietitian nutritionists, through experiential learning and evidence-based practice, who are leaders, ethically and culturally proficient.
 The program is committed to training qualified practitioners who provide dietetic services that promote eating and lifestyle behaviors that enhance health and quality of life.

 Goals and Objectives: Program outcome data are available to the public, including current and prospective students, upon request to the Director of the Dietetic Internship.

 - Goal 1.
 Graduates will be prepared for entry-level practice as registered dietitian/nutritionists (RDN).

 - Objective 1.1 At least 80% of the interns will successfully complete program requirements within 12 months (150% of program length).

-- Objective 1.2 Within 12 months of program completion, 80% of program graduates will take the Commission on Dietetic Registration credentialing exam for dietitian nutritionists.
+- Objective 1.2 Eighty percent (80%) of program graduates will take the Commission on Dietetic Registration credentialing exam for dietitian nutritionist within 12 months of program completion.

 - Objective 1.3 The program’s one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the Commission on Dietetic Registration credentialing exam for dietitian nutritionists is at least 80%.

-- Objective 1.4 Of graduates who seek employment, 85% of those who complete the internship program and graduate with a master’s degree will find employment in the field of dietetics within twelve months of graduation.
+- Objective 1.4 Of graduates who seek employment, 85% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - Goal 2.
 The program graduates will meet expectations of employers.